Isabell Bachor

-Isabell Bachor (born 10 July 1983) is a German footballer who plays for LSK Kvinner FK in the Toppserien.
-She has been active in the Germany women's national football team since 2001.
+Isabell Bachor (born 10 July 1983) is a former German footballer who last played for LSK Kvinner FK in the Toppserien.
+She was active in the Germany women's national football team from 2001 to 2009.

 Playing career

 Domestic football

 She began her career in SV Erbach, and eventually settled at FSV Frankfurt in 2000.
 In 2003, she moved to SC 07 Bad Neuenahr.
 After the 2008–09 season she left Bad Neuenahr, signing a contract at Bayern Munich.